gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/cicd-getting-started-with-ci-cd-for-jira-gij-cloud.md

 ## Setup

-After you add the CI/CD for Jira extension from the Atlassian Marketplace, no additional steps are needed to start seeing build and deployment information in Jira.
+Head to App settings and select "Enable CI/CD".
 Ensure your previously connected repositories have been reindexed.

 &nbsp;